aymen-lahmer/OneHope-Lung-Cancer-Prediction/README.md

 This project and its methodology have been reviewed and validated by **Dr. [cite_start]Rabah LAHMER**, Pneumologist (Ain M'lila, Algeria), confirming the clinical relevance of the selected features and the utility of the tool in oncological follow-up[cite: 886].

 ## 📸 Screenshots
-*(Placeholder for screenshots of the One Hope Interface, e.g., Home Tab, Prediction Report, SHAP Graphs)*

 ## 👥 Authors & Acknowledgments
 * **Developer:** Mohammed Aymen LAHMER (State Engineer in Biotechnology)